 Interestingly, major stakeholders of insurgency are not the common people of Balochistan.
 The insurgent groups are led by the scions of the three rebel chiefs who are in line to succeed their aging patriarchs.
 The movement offers no substitute to the Sardari system.
 By creating instability through acts of terrorism they hope to chase the Chinese away and create obstacles for the Iran-Pakistan gas pipeline, which is opposed by Washington.

 According to the analysis of Baloch Media Network, the selection of targets and use of modern weapons demonstrates quite clearly that the dissidents have been trained by military experts.
-Insurgencies of this magnitude cannot last without very large funds that the insurgents cannot raise on their own.
-According to an estimate the financial outlay for BLA alone is 50-90 million rupees per month.
+Violent movements of this magnitude cannot last without very large funds which they cannot raise on their own.
+According to an estimate of 2011, the financial outlay for BLA alone is 50-90 million rupees per month.
 Reportedly, massive cash is flowing into their hands from Afghanistan through American defence contractors, CIA foot soldiers and free lancers.
 The Americans have developed an interest in Balochistan for several reasons.
 It is the only available route for transportation of oil and gas from Central Asian and Caspian Sea region after alternate routes via Russia or China were not found feasible.
 Then Balochistan itself had an estimated 19 trillion cubic feet of natural gas reserves and six trillion barrels of oil reserves in addition to gold, copper and other minerals, making it attractive for exploration.
 Like the Indians, the Americans also did not like the Chinese breathing down their neck in Gwadar – so uncomfortably close to the oil lanes of the Straits of Hormuz and the US bases in the Indian Ocean, although at no point did Pakistan and China contemplate Gwadar to become a Chinese military base.
 Balochistan shares a long border with Iran along Iranian Balochistan, which is inhabited by a large Baloch population.

 Look at the demand of Baloch sardars which was accepted for political expedience; remove army cantonments and garrisons from Balochistan.
 The armed forces are virtually absent from Balochistan yet they are held accountable for act of brutality unleashed by the terrorists.
 The BLA have all the characteristics of a foreign funded terrorist organization.
 It has massacred thousands of innocent civilians simply in order to spread fear and keep the province destabilized to serve foreign interests.
 Its victims include Punjabi settlers and even Baloch youth itself.
 Its tactics are the very same employed by Mukti Bahini in East Pakistan insurgency.
 They kill, loot and vandalize in the garb of security agencies’ personnel and successfully manipulate the obliging media.
 Yet it has not been declared a terror outfit because it is sponsored by CIA, MI5 and RAW besides intelligence agencies of UAE and Afghanistan.
 The reasons are obvious.